Canonical Bayesian Linear System Identification: Scalability with dimension

-Beyond computation time, MCMC sampling efficiency also benefits from the canonical form in higher dimensions. \Cref{fig:high-dim-grid}(d) shows diagnostics for an \(d_x=8\) system (T=500).
-The trace plot for a canonical parameter (\(\alpha_0\)) exhibits good mixing and exploration of a concentrated posterior, reflected in the unimodal histogram centered near the true value (albeit with a slight offset, potentially due to noise or minor model misspecification).
-In contrast, the trace plot for a corresponding standard parameter (\(A_{11}\)) shows poorer mixing, and its histogram is significantly more dispersed.
-This difference in sampling behavior is typical across parameters and underscores the advantage of the well-behaved canonical posterior landscape for efficient MCMC exploration in higher dimensions.
 We also note a subtle point: our inference assumes diagonal noise covariances \(\Sigma, \Gamma\), whereas the balancing transformation \(T\) applied to the original system could induce off-diagonal terms in the true noise covariances of the balanced system.
 This slight model misspecification might contribute to small biases observed in estimates like that in \Cref{fig:high-dim-grid}(d).
 Currently, our inference assumes a simplified noise model, estimating a single variance parameter proportional to a standard normal distribution for both process and measurement noise.
 While a more accurate approach would involve learning the full Cholesky factors of the covariance matrices $\Sigma$ and $\Gamma$, we have observed that the associated computational cost is substantial, and a diagonal covariance assumption provides a valid simplification even under model misspecification, suggesting inference of diagonal matrices for $\Sigma$ and $\Gamma$ as a practical recommendation.